-Synthetic fragrances are the problem, so if you do want to use products with a scent, choose ones that use essential oils, especially organic essential oils, or natural fragrances, so you can avoid the toxic chemicals.
+Synthetic fragrances are the problem.
+If you do want to use products with a scent, choose the ones that use essential oils, especially organic essential oils or natural fragrances, so you can avoid the toxic chemicals.

-If you choose unscented products, be aware that unscented doesn’t mean no phthalates, so make sure to ask questions of the manufacturer.
+If you choose unscented products, be aware that unscented doesn’t mean it has no phthalates, so make sure to ask questions from the manufacturer.
 If they won’t tell you, shop elsewhere.

 EWG says, “fragrance free” or “unscented” means a product has no odour.
 But synthetic ingredients are often added to mask odours.
 Products without the word “fragrance” on their label should be OK.
 As always, read the label at the back of the product, not at the front!